 Many men feel as though their wives are rejecting them, and it hurts them.
 They try to do what is right for the sake of the marriage, but things don’t improve.
 Their unhappiness might last for decades.
 Some men may, in turn, reject their wives and emotionally abandon the marriage.
 Still, others might seek a divorce.

-There are many ways that a wife might rejects her husband even if she doesn’t realize it.
+There are many ways that a wife might reject her husband even if she doesn’t realize it.
 Unfortunately, the consequences of such rejections can become devastating to a marriage.
 It could even lead to infidelity or divorce.

 Women should take responsibility in establishing a happy marriage along with their husbands.
 It’s not the husband’s fault or the wife’s fault.
 Both play a part in the condition of the relationship.
 Someone must step up and do what they can to make things better.

 Women stop rejecting your husbands.
 Instead, tell him how you feel and work to make things better.
-Don’t assume he doesn’t care about your or the relationship.
+Don’t assume he doesn’t care about you or the relationship.
 Get to know him and how to communicate with him so that you can hopefully resolve any issues between you both.

 Men and women should work together to create a fulfilling and happy marriage.
 That requires intimate conversations, being emotionally intimate with each other, having sex or lovemaking “regularly,” educating themselves about marriage, seeking God’s help for the marriage, and getting to know each other intimately.
 Doing those things will help consistent rejection be eliminated and help the couple obtain a happy and fulfilling marriage.